Deaf VISA, Inc.

-Luisa Ramirez, Interim Chair
+Luisa Ramirez, Chair

 Luisa is deaf and is from Colombia.
-She has been in the U.S. since 1999 and is a student at UMBC.
-For the past 3 years, she has worked at CSSD, Inc., an organization that provides services and group homes to the deaf and blind.
+She has been in the U.S. since 1999 and is a student at Towson.
+For the past 4 years, she has worked at CSSD, Inc., an organization that provides services and group homes to the deaf and blind.
 She has been involved with Deaf VISA for several years and has also served as Member at Large.
 Luisa, with her organizational skills and self-starter work ethic, has been an essential part of the success of Deaf VISA.

 Laura Wickless, Treasurer